Device handling in Applications

 This document describes the way for applications to know about devices mounted on their containers and formats used in the communication.

-Background and Purpose #
+Background and Purpose

 When the Actcast Agent starts an application, agent mounts devices based on the manifesto of the application.
-In this case, it is usefull if you have access to the detail of the mounted devices in a few reasons:
+In this case, it is useful if you have access to the detail of the mounted devices in a few reasons:

 • No need to write the same device file name twice in the manifesto and the code